MarkRBest/markrbest.github.io/_posts/2024-05-13-message-arrival-rates-and-latency.md

 | 100 micros | 114,178,670 | 65.24%         |

-In the case where each message takes 100 micros each to process, 65% of messages will have some delay.
+As a rule of thumb, it is better to have an internal latency below 10 micro seconds.
-I was surprised that even 10 micro seconds processing time means that 35% of messages experience some delay.
+I was surprised that even 10 micro second processing times mean that 35% of messages experience some delay.
 The distribution of delays can be seen in the table below.